nsidc/pmesdr/README.md

 ### Daily Regression

-A "daily" regression, intended for more rigorous testing, takes longer to run, and executes tests for the N, S and T (Northern and Southern Hemisphere, and Temperate Cylindrical Equal-area)  grids and a larger set of pre-defined gsx inputs.
-It assumes that you have re-built the executables (make clean; make all; make install) with whatever changes you may be testing.
+A "daily" regression, intended for more rigorous testing, takes longer to run, executes tests for all three (N, S and T) projections, for all channels, using the gsx files that are included in the installation.
+It assumes that you have built the executables (make clean; make all; make install) with whatever changes you may be testing.
 Run a daily regression with:

 ``` bash
 cd pmesdr/src/prod